My Child Wants to Be a Doctor

 Is it because they want to help people?
 Be a leader?
 Be respected?
 Because they think the human body is really cool?
 Because they love figuring out science mysteries?
 These are all reasons I’ve heard kids give for why they want to be physicians… and they are also all reasons that many doctors enjoy being doctors.

 Use that reason as a jumping-off point for your child’s personal growth.
 If they want to help people, what are ways they can start helping right now in your own community?
-If they love learning about the human body, give them plenty of opportunities to learn more.
-If they want to be a leader, what are some leadership roles they can take now?
+Perhaps they love learning about the human body?
+Then give them plenty of opportunities to learn more!
+If they dream being a leader, what are some leadership roles they can take now?
 If you don’t have the time or access for any of these, look for organizations like scouts or online programs that can come alongside you

-2. Take your child’s interest seriously … but not too seriously.
+2. When child or teen wants to be a doctor, take their interest seriously … but not too seriously.

 While many children say they want to be doctors, many will consider different professions before landing on something else.
 I didn’t, though.
 I decided I wanted to be a doctor when I was six and never lost sight of that goal.
 So try to find a middle ground of respecting their interest without locking them in.